Academic Catalog

 FINA 31500 Real Estate Finance (NLA)

-Financing of residential properties (types of loans, underwriting, appraisal, and closing; analysis of income-producing properties), cash-flow identification, tax implications, leverage, and valuation, real estate investment performance, sources of real-estate funding, secondary mortgage markets, and the role of government policies.
-Prerequisites: FINA 31100; junior standing.
+In-depth examination of financing of residential and commercial income producing properties including types of loans, underwriting, appraisal, and closing, cash-flow identification, and tax implications.
+Decisions about leverage, within the risk-return framework, real estate investment performance, and sources of real-estate funding are addressed.
+A review of secondary mortgage markets, and the role of government policies are also discussed.
+Prerequisites: FINA 31100.
 (IRR)

 In-depth study of the techniques used to analyze securities and portfolios.
-Risk and return trade-off; asset allocation; portfolio selection; diversification; capital asset pricing model; efficient market hypothesis; fixed income securities and equity valuation models; duration; derivative assets.
+Risk and return trade-off, asset allocation, portfolio selection, diversification, capital asset pricing model, efficient market hypothesis, fixed income securities and equity valuation models, Macaulay duration and related topics, intro to derivatives.
 Prerequisites: FINA 31100.
 (F,S,Y)

 FINA 37000 International Finance (NLA)

-Study of the conceptual and practical aspects of international finance through in-depth analysis of international financial markets, exchange rate determination, and exchange rate risk exposure and management.
+Examines conceptual and practical aspects of international finance through in-depth analysis of international financial markets, exchange rate determination, and exchange rate risk exposure and management.
 Concentration on working capital management and international capital budgeting strategy.
-Students develop an understanding of the dynamic relationship between exchange rates and fundamental economic variables.
-Prerequisites: FINA 31100; junior standing.
+Explores the dynamic relationship between exchange rates and fundamental economic variables.
+Prerequisites: FINA 31100.
 (S,Y)

 FINA 39700 Selected Topics: Finance (NLA)